drummsters/ambientclock/README.md

     *   Precise positioning system:
         *   Click to select element (invisible selection state) to drag
         *   Double Click to show white dashed outline
-        *   Use Ctrl + Arrow keys to nudge by 0.1%
+        *   Arrow keys to nudge by 0.1%
         *   Release Ctrl to hide outline
     *   Quick centering option for Clock and Date elements.
     *   Font selection and bold toggle for Clock and Date.